syntax53/Nightmare-Redux/README.md

 -UP: added some elements to the universal mod like more "only if's"
 -UP: added some quests to the quest organizer
 -UP: updated some fields in the ability database (thx Tsunami)
--UP: textblock insert will now copy the textblock you’re on
+-UP: textblock insert will now copy the textblock you're on
 -UP: updated what the no limited item tool excludes, see general help
 -UP: cleaned up some textblock code
 -UP: fixed a few of the room parameters